NicolasGAlvarez/git-training/git-commands.md

 the following commit will have the state in which was staged, the 'new' state.
 The modifications will still be visible in the working tree but not in the snapshot.

+`git status` shows the current status of every file (use alias `gst`).
+`git log` shows a history of every commit (use aliases `glol` and `glola`).

+To commit a file is to move it from stage to the master (default name) branch.
+This creates a new snapshot and changes the previously staged files status to 'unmodified'.
+Use the command `git commit -m "<message>"` (or the alias `gcmsg "<message>"`).

+`git diff` compares the modified lines in unstaged files vs staged files.
+`git diff --staged` compares the modified lines in staged files vs the previous snapshot.